-Did you lose money on a crypto trade this year?
-You may have the opportunity to save thousands of dollars on your tax bill.
+Lost money on cryptocurrency this year?
+We have good news for you: you may have the opportunity to save thousands on your tax bill.

 In this guide, we’ll break down everything you need to know about cryptocurrency capital losses.
-We’ll clear up a few common misconceptions and outline how you can report capital losses on your tax return.
+We’ll guide you through the steps you can take to calculate and report your losses on your tax return.

-Yes.
-Cryptocurrencies such as bitcoin are treated as property by the IRS, and they are subject to capital gains and losses rules.
+Cryptocurrencies such as Bitcoin are treated as property by the IRS, and they are subject to capital gains and losses rules.

-Any net losses exceeding $3000 can be rolled forward into future tax years.
+Any net losses exceeding $3,000 in a given year can be rolled forward into future tax years.

 How crypto losses offset capital gains

-Capital losses can also be used to offset an unlimited amount of your capital gains for the year.
-Let’s look at an example below.
+Capital losses can be used to offset an unlimited amount of your capital gains for the year.

 In this case, Mitchell’s capital loss completely offsets his capital gains for the year.
 Because his capital loss exceeds his total capital gains, he can also deduct a portion of his income for the year.